 “dispute” means a dispute about a matter with respect to which proceedings could be instituted under this Act.

+[Section 57 amended by No. 35 of 2006 s.
+65.]

 58. Request for mediation — where made direct to a family and child mediator — FLA s.
 19AA

 A person may at any time request a family and child mediator to mediate a dispute.